Average Roster Size in D1, D2, D3, and NAIA Men's College Soccer — 2025 Season Analysis | RosterWise™

 A practical approach for families:

 - Start with division-level averages to calibrate expectations.
-If a D1 program carries significantly fewer players than the division average, that is worth understanding — it may reflect a roster-limit decision, a coaching philosophy, or a program in transition.
+If a D1 program carries significantly fewer than the 29-player average, that is worth understanding — it may reflect a roster-limit decision, a coaching philosophy, or a program in transition.

 - Compare within conferences.
 Programs in the same conference often compete for the same recruits.
-A program carrying [STAT: example conference comparison] players in a conference where the average is [STAT: conference average for comparison] may have different needs than its peers.
+A program carrying 22 players in a conference where the average is 30 may have different needs than its peers.

 - Look at roster size alongside class-year data.
 A program with a large roster but an unusually large senior class may have more spots opening up than a smaller program with a young roster.